Which place is cheaper, Charleston or Atlanta?

 Both Charleston and Atlanta during the summer are popular places to visit.
+The summer months attract visitors to Atlanta because of the city activities and the family-friendly experiences.
 Furthermore, the beaches, the music scene, and the family-friendly experiences are the main draw to Charleston this time of year.

 Atlanta is around the same temperature as Charleston in the summer.
-The temperature in Atlanta is usually 82°F (28°C) in July, and Charleston stays around 82°F (28°C).
+The daily temperature in Atlanta averages around 82°F (28°C) in July, and Charleston fluctuates around 82°F (28°C).

 In Charleston, it's very sunny this time of the year.
 It's quite sunny in Atlanta.
 In the summer, Atlanta often gets less sunshine than Charleston.
 Atlanta gets 271 hours of sunny skies this time of year, while Charleston receives 293 hours of full sun.